bob123456678/TrainControl/Readme.md

 downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).

-TrainControl also provides a UI for creating a graph model of your layout, which enables tracking train locations for *fully autonomous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.
+TrainControl also provides a UI for creating a graph model of your layout, which when paired with S88 sensors, enables tracking train locations for *fully autonomous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.
 You can of course also set up traditional/conditional routes to automate switches while operating trains manually.